theSoviet1984/mini-birds-mongojs/README.md

 Upgrade your POST endpoint with code to create a sighting document from the `body` of the request.
 The body should include `name`, `order`, and `status`.

-See `birds.json` in your repository for ideas.

 For steps 7 through 10, test each of your endpoints again.
+Note the sample data above for your tests.

 ## Step 8: Upgrade 'GET' endpoint to retrieve a sighting